solana-labs/solana/docs/src/proposals/gasless-evm.md

 ```

 To call the constructor, the contract is sent an
+`EvmInstruction::Invoke` that contains a hash of the contract name, and a
-`EvmInstruction::InitializeContract` that contains a serialized string in
+serialized string in `EvmInstruction::args`.
-`Instruction.data`.

 When the EVM starts executing the `HelloWorld` constructor, it uses the first
-account from the account store to host the contents of `initMessage`.
-It then
+account from the account store to host all member variables.
+Since the user
-uses the second account to host all member variables.
-For `HelloWorld`, that
+controls what accounts are passed in, the account must also hold type
-second account holds a hash of the contract name, `"HelloWorld"`, and the
+information, including the address of the contract library, and a hash of the
-address to the first account in its `message` field.
+contract name.

 When the `update()` function is called, the EVM reallocates memory for the
-message account, as-needed, and copies `newMessage` into it.
+`HelloWorld` account, as-needed, and copies `newMessage` into it.

 ### Runtime data as sysvars mapping

 The EVM has special instructions to access runtime data, such as TIMESTAMP.
 To
 access the timestamp, the EVM will query the account store for
 `sysvar::clock::id()`.

-### Collecting input account addresses

-There are three levels of method complexity that determine how to collect the
-list of input account addresses to pass into them:

-1. Methods that reference accounts defined by the method signature
-2. Methods that reference accounts defined by the method implementation
-3. Methods that use account values to determine what accounts it needs next

-In the first case, use the ABI file to calculate the account list.

-In the second case, the layout of the instruction's address list depends on the
-method implementation.
-To generate the account expectations, you need to
-execute the smart contract locally.

-In the third case, executing locally will stop early, because the
-implementation depends on the value of an account.
-To get the remaining account
-expectations, you need to invoke the method again locally, this time passing in
-the first set of accounts.
-You will need to continue that process until the
-transaction completes successfully.

 ### Going gasless